shaharoded/Blackjack-AI/README.md

    - The agent's learning is evident through its ability to avoid busting more effectively over time.

 2. **Card Counting Agent:**
-   - Improved win rate by **2-3%** compared to the regular agent, demonstrating the utility of the running count.
+    - Improved win rate by **3-4%** compared to the regular agent on testing cases, demonstrating the utility of the running count.
     - The benefit of card counting is constrained by:
     - Regular deck reshuffling after every 5 games.
     - Simplified state representation, adding only deck's running count, which limits the agent’s ability to fully exploit the running count.

 ### **Key Observations**
 - **Simplified State Representation:** The current state includes only `player_value`, `dealer_card`, `usable_ace`, `len(player_hand)` and `running_count` (for CardCounterAgent only).
 This limits the agent's ability to generalize nuanced strategies.